 The engine should be well oiled and greased in order to run properly.
 Regularly lubricate all side rods, linkage components and pickup rollers to prevent them from squeaking.
 Use light household oil and follow the lubrication points marked "L" below.
 Do not over-oil.
 Use only a drop or two on each pivot point.

-Fig. 11: Lubricating the Locomotive Lubricate All Wheel Axles (L)
+Lubricate All Wheel Axles (L)